 This is the Badlands Loop State Scenic Byway.
 South Dakota Highway 240 winds its way through the eastern portion of Badlands National Park, snaking and crawling between ancient rock formations, cliffs, and colorful spires.
 The road runs about 40 miles — it’s a two-laner — and it’ll take about two hours if you stop at the overlooks (you’ll want to stop at the overlooks).
 If nothing else, be sure to catch the Big Badlands Overlook, Pinnacles Overlook, and Yellow Mounds Overlook.
 There are 12 others and eight trailheads to pick from, in case you did end up bringing those hiking boots.

-5. MOUNT RUSHMORE ISN’T THE ONLY NAME CARVED IN STONE.
+5. MOUNT RUSHMORE ISN’T THE ONLY Face CARVED IN STONE.

 Located between Custer and Hill City and about 17 miles from Mount Rushmore, the Crazy Horse Memorial — another dynamite-blasted, intricately-carved Black Hills behemoth — has been under construction since 1948.
 Korczak Ziolkowski, its creator, also worked on Rushmore…but only for 19 days.
 An argument led to his departure and, ultimately, his own monument: Crazy Horse.

 Featuring the Oglala Lakota leader, the statue will be 563 feet tall, the tallest sculpture in the world once it’s completed.
 After 70 years work is still underway, but that doesn’t stop over a million people from visiting the ongoing project every year.
 One great way to see it: On the first full weekend in June, hikers are invited on the Volksmarch, a 6.2-mile trek that ends with a walk up the monument and down Crazy Horse’s in-progress outstretched arm.
 It’s a 32-year-old tradition, one so popular that, for the last five years, it’s been replicated in the fall.
-The dates of the two Volksmarches in 2017 are June 3-4 and October 1.
+The Volksmarches are held in early June and late September/early October every year.

 6. SOMETIMES MOUNTAINS CHANGE NAMES.